glansaroj/Multideal/README.md

 ## 📸 Screenshots
 Screenshots of some sample pages of this project are listed below.
-Remaining parts will be updated as soon as the project will complete.
+Remaining parts will be updated as soon as the project will fully complete.
 <details>
   <summary>
     ✓ Home Page